 We wanted to see if a more expensive model would give better cooking results than an average-priced pressure cooker.
 It did.
 The Breville produced some of the best rice, and it also had the second-fastest overall rice cooking time at only 20 minutes and 8 seconds.
 To add some perspective, some of the cookers we tested took 10 to 16 minutes longer.
 Our taste testers agreed that this device prepared the most flavorful, tender, and best-textured pot roast, giving it a 100 percent pot roast score.
 Hardly anything stuck to the bottom of the pot when cooking, which also made cleaning easier.

-The pot’s minimum fill amount for both foods and liquids is 1 quart, which makes it difficult if not impossible to use for cooking smaller portions.
+The pot’s minimum fill amount for both foods and liquids is 1 quart, which makes it difficult, if not impossible, to use for cooking smaller portions.
 This device has 11 food presets, but instead of having an individual button for each option, you choose the preset you want by turning dials and selecting settings on the screen.
-There is also a Custom setting which allows you to choose the cooking time and pressure levels for any other foods you might cook.
+There is also a Custom setting that allows you to choose the cooking time and pressure levels for any other foods you might cook.
 As with most other pressure cookers, the keep warm function automatically turns on when your food has finished cooking.

 Breville covers this pressure cooker with a one-year warranty.
-Considering that it’s more than double the price of some appliances in our comparison, we would have expected it have better coverage.
-If you’d like a less expensive pressure cooker that still gives good cooking results, you should check out the Instant Pot.
+Considering that it’s more than double the price of some appliances in our comparison, we would have expected it to have better coverage.
+If you’d like a less expensive pressure cooker that still gives good cooking results, you should check out the best Instant Pots.